pcaversaccio/ath-erc20-token/README.md

 In addition, the ATH token supports a hard-coded vesting which has to be set properly in the source code before the deployment.

 ## ATH Properties
-- Token Type: ERC20
+- Token Type: ERC20.
-- Symbol: ATH
+- Symbol: ATH.
-- Name: ALETHENA Token
+- Name: Alethena Token.
-- Decimals: 18 Decimals
+- Decimals: 18 Decimals.
 - Max Tokens: Will be set at the end of the ICO.
 Amount of sold tokens.
-- Vested token holder: Not yet defined.
+- Vested Token Holders: Not yet defined.

 ## The contract and functionalities
 The `ATHToken.sol` provides several features.